Kritikos engages topics such as writing about the arts, critical studies, translation, the artist in society, and art as speech.

 Originally from Houston, Texas, Megan Thee Stallion is a feminist and an award-winning American hip hop artist.
 Her work embraces female sensuality and confidence, centers female desire and pleasure, and defies stereotypes.

-Learn More About the People Above:
+Learn More About the People Above From Past Sessions:

 Dr. Susan Moore was a Michigan-based family medicine physician who died December 20, 2020 of complications from COVID-19.
 Dr. Susan Moore died just weeks after posting a video online from her hospital bed accusing a white doctor of denying her requests for pain medication and proper treatment because she was Black.